Umuzi-org/ACN-syllabus/content/projects/python-specific/sqlalchemy-migrations/_index.md

 4. When it comes time to deploy the master branch, migrations are generated off a real database and those migrations are pushed into the master branch.

 Just in case you nerds are interested, the main Tilde database is a google cloud SQL instance running postgres, and we're using the Django ORM instead of sqlalchemy.
 But the basic principles are the same.

+## Instructions for reviewers

+Please look at the migration files and make sure that the learner renamed columns when they were meant to.
+Dropping a column and creating a new column is not the same as renaming a column.
+If you drop a column then you drop all the data inside that column.